 4. Give a Shout out On Social Media

-Finally, social media platforms themselves are great tool for drumming up reviews.
+Finally, social media platforms themselves are a great tool for drumming up reviews.
 Given how strict HIPPA laws are, you have to be careful with sharing any photographs of patients or any other information.
 I keep it simple and instead showcase staff and highlight public reviews from patients.

 If you’re having trouble drumming up reviews, you could ask your social media followers to provide them.
 A simple invitation, like “have you been by my practice recently?
 Please leave a review or get in touch to share your experience!” is often enough.